mycenaean-n/zkomposer/README.md

 ## Considerations

-1. The games are most fair when there are lots of puzzles as it makes it almost impossible to know the solution to a puzzle.
+1. Bots.

-## Improvements
+2. Circuits are not audited and without the trusted set up.

-1. We prove that the player knows the solution but we don't prove that he knows a solution from the pre-defined set of functions.
-This means players can use any functions with any arguments to mutate the grid and get the ZK proof for the desired solution.
-Whilst it is more difficult to choose your functions and arguments from a bigger list, we are planning to create a ZK proof that the user only used functions from the available list.
+3. The games are most fair when there are lots of puzzles as it makes it almost impossible to know the solution to a puzzle.